nodejs/next-10/CONSTITUENCY-NEEDS.md

 ## Good understanding of the direction of the project

 * An understanding of the work happening in the Node.js project (what features do I have to look forward to, what's the project direction).
-Roadmap?, Changes between releases.
+Changes between releases.
 More info on how new changes affect end users/developers
 * Confidence in the health of the project upkeep and leadership
 * Confidence that the project is well run and will continue being maintained/successful